A mechanical ore-washing plant was also established in the late nineteenth century near the Monteponi mining complex.

 Explore our handpicked gems in Sardinia, Italy: from beautiful mining empires to abandoned ruins.

-Sardinia's soil is full of minerals, and that was no different in the hills near the village of Gonnesa.
+Sardinia's soil is full of minerals, which was no different in the hills near the village of Gonnesa.
 In the mid-19th century, some entrepreneurs discovered zinc ore there.

-Although from a distance, the ruins of Sa Macchina Beccia resemble a fairytale castle with its battlements, tower and round-arched windows, appearances are deceptive.
+Although the ruins of Sa Macchina Beccia resemble a fairytale castle from a distance, with their battlements, tower and round-arched windows, appearances are deceptive.

 A limestone massif twenty kilometres long: that's all it took to attract lime factories and quarries to the island of Sardinia.